keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

     userIdentifier: ""
 ```

+Furthermore, additional values are required for OpenID to work:

 - `baseUrl` - URL of the bridge (e.g. `http://localhost:3000` or `https://myBridgeInstallation.com`).
 - `discovery` - Discovery URL of the identity provider (e.g. https://api.login.yahoo.com/.well-known/openid-configuration).